25TH November, 2020

+Thus, Victorians didn't only adopt pagan traditions but also welcomed the holiday’s connection with the uncanny and thereby fashioned one of its most popular customs.
+It is a pity that of all the rituals that have stayed popular throughout time, the tradition of telling spine-chilling ghost stories has been almost completely forgotten.
 Yet, there are a lot of readers out there who are trying to bring back that wonderful tradition.
 And who knows, maybe people will rediscover the joys of eerie stories during the longest nights of the year.

 © Copyright The Constant Reader